camille-hdl/website/content/blog/regular-expressions-theory-tools/index.md

 ## In practise

 Virtually every programming environment has some kind of regex support.
-Here are some example.
+Here are some examples.

 ### Unix